input-output-hk/atala-prism/CONTRIBUTING.md

 1. Prepare the release notes and create a realease in Github with those.

+### Final process
 Once all repositories are released:

+1. Coordinate with our internal DevOps team to release `1.3.0` to the environment intended for our consumers (like `ppp.atalaprism.io`).
+1. Share the new environment to our QA team, who will execute their acceptance tests.
+1. If anything went wrong, go back to the [Per-repository process](#Per-repository process).
 1. Collect the relevant release notes for a public facing release.
+1. Draft the official release notes, then, share those with our Technical Writer to polish them.
-1. Update the [atala-releases](https://github.com/input-output-hk/atala-releases) repository inlcude the new released version.
+1. Update the [atala-releases](https://github.com/input-output-hk/atala-releases) repository include the new released version details (`Core DID`).
+1. Celebrate.

 ## More